 Chatsworth House, Derbyshire

-One of the most beautiful country houses in United Kingdom, seat of Duke of Devonshire, home of Cavendish family.
-Contains unique collection of art values.
-Initially built in 1553 – 1560s, rebuilt in the 17th century in English Baroque style.
+One of the most beautiful country houses in the United Kingdom, the seat of Duke of Devonshire, home of the Cavendish family.
+Contains a unique collection of art values.
+Initially built from 1553 to the 1560s, rebuilt in the 17th century in the English Baroque style.

 Dover Castle and tunnels

-Large, well preserved and historically important castle, founded in the 12th century in the site of earlier fortifications.
-Contains the only medieval counter tunnel in the world, built for surprise attack on French in 1216.
+Large, well-preserved, and historically important castle, founded in the 12th century on the site of earlier fortifications.
+Contains the only medieval counter tunnel in the world, built for the surprise attack on the French in 1216.
 Extensive, more than 5 km long tunnels under the castle were used as a command center during the Second World War.

 Impressive country house, built in Elizabethan style (English Renaissance) in 1587.
 35 large rooms and more than 80 smaller rooms.
 Valuable, intricate frescoes.

 One of the visually most impressive church buildings in United Kingdom, built in Romanesque and Gothic style in 1118 – 1237 and extremely well preserved since then.
 Built in the site of an earlier church.
 Unusual and very original is the West Front facade with three enormous arches.
 Contains many art values.

 One of the iconic bridges in the world – a combined bascule and suspension bridge built in 1894.
 Length – 244 m, longest span – 61 m.
 Consists of two massive, tall towers standing in Thames with high airbridges connecting them.
 The bridge part between both towers is opened some 1000 times per year.